8 min read

 As the stock market continues to rollercoaster through the first half of 2021, there seems to be a looming issue on the minds of many analysts, brokers, researchers, reporters, the media, and companies.

-General Inflation, as well as wage increases, price increases of supplies and materials, and rising labor costs seem to be behind numerous fluctuations in the stock market, but it has been difficult to make sense of how companies and sectors are specifically being impacted.
+General Inflation, wage increases, price increases of supplies and materials, and rising labor costs seem to be behind numerous fluctuations in the stock market.
+Still, it has been challenging to make sense of how companies and sectors are specifically being impacted.
 Adding to the uncertainty is companies’ forecast in the face of inflation.
 Are general fears substantiated or unwarranted?
 We dove into the AlphaSense platform to get some answers.

-We found over 210,000 documents from the start of the year mentioning inflation – that number balloons to 250,000 when also looking at “labor costs”, “wage increase” or “price increases.”
-Drilling even deeper, we see that nearly half of those documents have been published since April, a 35% increase over the last 24 days.
+We found over 210,000 documents from the start of the year mentioning inflation – that number balloons to 250,000 when also looking at “labor costs,” “wage increase,” or “price increases.”
+Drilling even more profound, we see that nearly half of those documents have been published since April, a 35% increase over the last 24 days.

 Across company docs, the focus is even more pronounced, with 66.37% more documents published in the last 24 days on the same topics.